-Norton offers more security-related features and utilities in its security products than AVG.
-Independent tests prove that both software provide excellent malware protection with minimal impact on system performance, but Norton offers more value for money than AVG.
+AVG is competitive, but Norton offers a more comprehensive feature-set and good malware protection with minimal impact on system performance.
+Also, Norton offers better value for money than AVG.

 We have reviewed, ranked, and rated all the best antivirus software products out there, and we think that Bitdefender Total Security 2020 (currently at 50% off) is the best antivirus package you can buy right now.
 You can protect up to five devices (PCs, Macs, or smartphones) with just a single subscription of this suite.